jordancaudill/flexboy.scss/README.md

 #### Container
 The `%container` selector sets the width of the element to the associated container width.
 It also applies `margin-left: auto; margin-right: auto;` to center the container.
 #### Fluid
 The `%fluid` selector simply sets `width: 100%;`.
-This serves as a means to counteract the `container` class at higher breakpoints.
+This serves as a means to counteract the `%container` selector at higher breakpoints.
 #### Colors
 These selectors refer to various color related properties.
 See the following examples for a color defined as `myRed: red`:
 * `%myRed` = `color: red;`